RJWoodhead/FRC3DP/BeltInTube/BeltInTube.md

 As with other inserts, these are typically pinned in place with a couple of cap screws to hold them in position during assembly.
 Theoretically many of these could be removed after assembly is complete as other structural components will hold them in place.

-Aside: in this build we defaulted to socket head cap screws because they are higher profile than buttonheads and so would highlight any intereference issues.
+Aside: in this build we defaulted to socket head cap screws because they are higher profile than buttonheads and so would highlight any interference issues.
 However, buttonheads are fine if you prefer them and would probably be our choice for a competition build.

 ![](Images/IMG_3138.jpeg)